-Jaw Joint Therapy
+Jaw Joint Disorders

 Temporomandibular Joint Disorders, more commonly known as “TMD” is a term used to describe conditions affecting the jaw joint and the muscles that control the joints.
 Head, neck and the facial pain often occur with temporomandibular joint (TMJ) problems.
 A problem with TMJ can often masquerade as many other conditions.

 1. Disorders affecting sleep or sleep disordered breathing

 2. Trauma (whiplash) or a blow to the face, or a fall